pagkly/Zed/Investopedia3/Cash Flow From Financing Activities – CFF.md

 CFF indicates the means through which a company raises cash to maintain or grow its operations.
 A company's source of capital can be from either debt or equity.
 When a company takes on debt, it typically does so by issuing bonds or taking a loan from the bank.
 Either way, it must make interest payments to its bondholders and creditors to compensate them for loaning their money.

 When a company goes through the equity route, it issues stock to investors who purchase the stock for a share in the company.
-Some companies make dividend payments to shareholders, which represents a [cost of equity](https://www.investopedia.com/terms/c/costofequity.asp) for the firm.
+Some companies make dividend payments to shareholders, which represents a [[cost of equity]](https://www.investopedia.com/terms/c/costofequity.asp) for the firm.

 ## Positive and Negative CFF

-Debt and equity financing are reflected in the cash flow from financing section, which varies with the different [capital structures](https://www.investopedia.com/terms/c/capitalstructure.asp), dividend policies, or debt terms that companies may have.
+Debt and equity financing are reflected in the cash flow from financing section, which varies with the different [[capital structures]](https://www.investopedia.com/terms/c/capitalstructure.asp), dividend policies, or debt terms that companies may have.

 ### Transactions That Cause Positive Cash Flow From Financing Activities